jjessl/jjessl/README.md

 Welcome!
+I am a Pharmaceutical Sciences graduate making a transition into data analytics and actively pursuing junior or apprenticeship roles.
+With a deep foundation in scientific research and quantitative reasoning, I’ve recently earned the Google Data Analytics Professional Certificate, gaining hands-on experience in data cleaning, visualization, and reporting using tools like SQL, R, and Excel.

+My academic background equips me with strong attention to detail, analytical thinking, and the ability to interpret complex datasets—skills.
+Through personal projects and coursework, I’m honing proficiency in:

+Data wrangling and cleaning (Excel, SQL)

+Exploratory data analysis and visualization (Google Sheets, Tableau, R/Python)

+Reporting and storytelling, translating raw data into clear recommendations

 This code repository contains practice SQL queries I've written.
 Feel free to take a look and let me know if you have any questions.

 <!--
 **jjessl/jjessl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.